 Businesses listed in Appendix 1 of this SOP "Restrictions on Foreign Controlled Enterprises," that are owned and managed by Foreign Nationals, Foreign Entities or Non-Immigrant Aliens are not eligible.
-If a business is not listed in Appendix 1 it may be eligible. - 7.
-Additional requirements for eligibility of businesses owned by non-citizens other than LPRs, including foreign-owned businesses: - a) The application must contain assurance that management is expected to continue in place indefinitely and have U.S. citizenship or verified LPR status.
+If a business is not listed in Appendix 1 it may be eligible.

-i.
-Management must have operated the business for at least 1 year prior to the application date.
-(This requirement prevents financial assistance to "start-up" businesses owned by aliens who do not have LPR status.)
+- 7. Additional requirements for eligibility of businesses owned by non-citizens other than LPRs, including foreign-owned businesses: - a) The application must contain assurance that management is expected to continue in place indefinitely and have U.S. citizenship or verified LPR status. - (1) Management must have operated the business for at least 1 year prior to the application date.
+(This requirement prevents financial assistance to "start-up" businesses owned by aliens who do not have LPR status.) - (2) The personal guaranty of management must be considered as a loan condition and if not required, the decision must be explained in the loan file.

-- ii.
-The personal guaranty of management must be considered as a loan condition and if not required, the decision must be explained in the loan file. - b) The applicant must pledge collateral within the jurisdiction of the U.S. with a liquidation value equal to no less than the approved loan amount at the time of first disbursement and, to the extent that the value of collateral declines during the life of the loan, require the borrower to pledge additional collateral to ensure a sufficient collateral coverage amount CDCs will determine liquidation value in compliance with SOP 50 55 and in coordination with the appropriate commercial loan servicing center.
+- b) The applicant must pledge collateral within the jurisdiction of the U.S. sufficient to pay the loan in full at any time during its life.
 If the small business applicant owned by foreign nationals, foreign entities or non-immigrant aliens residing in the US does not have sufficient collateral, the applicant is not eligible for a guaranteed loan. - c) In order for a business not to be subject to these additional requirements, it must be at least 51% owned by individuals who are U.S. citizens and/or who have LPR Status from USCIS and control the management and daily operations of the business.
 This can only be waived by the D/FA or designee.